edkf/framer-bridge-starter-kit/README.md

 ## 🚚 Using CI

-As an example of integrating `framer-cli` with an external CI service, there is a small [CircleCI configuration](https://circleci.com/docs/2.0/configuration-reference) included in this repository that builds the package on commit and publishes the given package to the [Framer store](https://store.framer.com) every time a commit is made to the `master` branch.
+As an example of integrating `framer-cli` with an external CI service, there is a small [CircleCI configuration](https://circleci.com/docs/2.0/configuration-reference) included in this repository that publishes the given package to the [Framer store](https://store.framer.com) every time a commit is made to the `master` branch.

 To integrate with CircleCI: